SynVar

 Background

 To increase the comprehensiveness of Variomes, we developed SynVar.
-This tool enables the generation of synonyms and normalization of variants.
+This tool enables variant expansion and cross-level representation normalizations.
 This task faces different challenges:

-While many databases of polymorphisms and somatic variants exist, such as ClinVar, COSMIC or dbSNP, using them as terminologies has several drawbacks:
+While several variant databases and registries exist, such as ClinVar, dbSNP, and the ClinGen Allele Registry, relying on them as reference terminologies presents several limitations:

 Description

-To enable a smooth and effective retrieval of variants in the literature, we developed a synonym generation tool that enables to generate for a given SNP – including variants not described in existing databases – its corresponding description at the genome, transcript and protein level, in the HGVS format as well as in many non standard – yet frequently used – descriptions found in the literature.
-It is adapted for variant expansion and normalization from any description level.
+To enable a smooth and effective retrieval of variants in the literature, we developed a variant expansion and normalisation tool that enables to generate for a given variant – including variants not described in existing databases – its corresponding description at the genomic (g.), cDNA (transcript-based, c.), and protein (p.) levels, in the HGVS format as well as in many non-standard yet frequently used descriptions found in the literature.
+It is adapted for variant expansion and normalisation from any description level.

 Workflow